jacebenson/jace.pro/content/page/apis/g_form.md

 ## Mobile / Service Portal

-These methods I’ve found in the script that dictates it’s available on the portal/mobile clients.
+These methods I've found in the script that dictates it's available on the portal/mobile clients.\
 At the time of this writing that is service-now.com[/scripts/sn/common/clientScript/glideFormFactory.js](https://github.com/jacebenson/sndocs/blob/master/sources/jakarta/4/scripts/sn/common/clientScript/glideFormFactory.js)